Aromik/astropic/README.md

-# image_modify_astro
+# astro-pics
 Code to modify the images using different redshifts and distances.
 May be buggy, submit bugs in Github Issues.
-Before running the code, with the pipenv already installed run these:
-`pipenv sync`
-`pipenv shell`
+To run your code, install the repository:
+`pip install astro-pics`
 Then you are ready to run the main code.
-For more info, run `python3 main.py`
-There is also a bonus script fits2png.py, which modifies .fits files into .png files
+To use the module in your code, do `from astro_pics.main import convert` and then run the `convert('info')` There is also a bonus script fits2png.py, which modifies .fits files into .png files